mattduffy/exiftool/readme.md

  ```
 The ```exiftool_command``` property is the command composed from all the default options, using the pre-configured BasicShortcut saved in the exiftool.config file.

-Because ```exiftool``` is such a well designed utility, it naturally handles metadata queries to directories just as easily as to a specific image file.
+Because ```exiftool``` is such a well designed utility, it naturally handles metadata queries to directories containing images just as easily as to a specific image file.
 It will automatically recurse through a directory and process any image file types that it knows about.
 Exiftool is designed with this in mind, by setting a default list of file types to exclude, including TXT, JS, CJS, MJS, JSON, MD, HTML, and CSS.
 This behavior can be altered by modifying the ```_opts.excludeTypes``` class property.

 ```javascript
 import { Exiftool } from '@mattduffy/exiftool'